andrewshtyka/next-16-page-transitions-zajno/README.md

 Therefore, requires page loading optimization.

 **2. Sometimes transition animation brakes (Safari)** \
-Click on link to another page can makes the page black, and then transition begins.
+Click on link to another page can make the page black, and then transition begins.
 Happens randomly. \
 Locally this behavior doesn't happen, only in production.

 ---